AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 The overall process is: when the client initiates a request, an additional `callback_url` field is specified.
 After the client initiates the API request, the API will immediately return a result containing a `task_id` field, representing the current task ID.
 When the task is completed, the result of the generated music will be sent to the client's specified `callback_url` in the form of a POST JSON, which also includes the `task_id` field, allowing the task result to be associated by ID.

-Let's understand how to operate specifically through an example.
+Let’s understand how to operate specifically through an example.

 First, the Webhook callback is a service that can receive HTTP requests, and developers should replace it with the URL of their own HTTP server.
 For demonstration purposes, we use a public Webhook sample site https://webhook.site/, where you can open the site to get a Webhook URL, as shown in the figure: